-In preparing those financial statements, the directors have:
+In preparing those financial statements, the Directors have:

-- Selected suitable accounting policies and then applied them consistently; - Made judgments and estimates that are reasonable and prudent; - Ensured that the International Financial Reporting Standards have been followed and any material departures have been disclosed and explained in the financial statements; - Prepared the financial statements on the going concern basis; and - Adhered to the provisions of the Code of Corporate Governance and provided an explanation for non-compliance.
+- Selected suitable accounting policies and then applied them consistently; - Made judgments and estimates that are reasonable and prudent; - Stated whether International Financial Reporting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - Prepared the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business; and - Adhered to the provisions of the Code of Corporate Governance.

-The directors also confirm their responsibility for safeguarding the assets of the Company.
+The Directors also confirm their responsibility for safeguarding the assets of the Company.

-The directors confirm that they have complied with the above requirements in preparing the financial statements.
+The Directors confirm that they have complied with the above requirements in preparing the financial statements.